Khalaj-e Sofla

-Khalaj-e Sofla (خلج سفلي, also Romanized as Khalaj-e Soflá; also known as Khalaj-e Pā’īn) is a village in Kabud Gonbad Rural District, in the Central District of Kalat County, Razavi Khorasan Province, Iran.
-At the 2006 census, its population was 82, in 20 families.
+Khalaj-e Sofla (خلج سفلي) (Note: Also romanized as Khalaj-e Soflá; also known as Khalaj-e Pā’īn) is a village in Kabud Gonbad Rural District of the Central District in Kalat County, Razavi Khorasan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 82 in 20 households.
+The following census in 2011 counted 49 people in 15 households.
+The 2016 census measured the population of the village as 31 people in 11 households.